Close Menu

 Under this analysis, a judge looks at all of your medical conditions and determines your residual functional capacity (RFC).
 Your physical RFC is what you can physically do during an eight hour workday.
 However, it also takes into account your symptoms from kidney cancer.
 The judge will determine how many pounds you can lift and how long you can sit and stand.
 The judge will also consider how often you need to lie down due to pain.
 Also, the judge will ask if you need to take extra breaks during the course of a workday.

 There are many types of evidence you can submit to the SSA to prove your RFC.
 For example, you could have your doctor write a letter about your ability to lift, sit, stand, walk, etc..
 Another way to prove that you cannot work an eight hour day is to submit employer records that show you took extra breaks during your shifts.
 Or, that you lost your job because you were absent due to your health.
-If you can show that you cannot work 40 hours a week due to your symptoms, then you can qualify for SSD and SSI benefits.
+If you can show that you cannot work 40 hours a week due to your symptoms, then you can qualify for SSDI and SSI benefits.

 WHAT IS A FREE REVIEW OF YOUR SSD BENEFITS?